First Anglo-Sikh War: Background

-The Sikh kingdom of Punjab was expanded and consolidated by Maharajah Ranjit Singh during the early years of the nineteenth century, about the same time as the British-controlled territories were advanced by conquest or annexation to the borders of the Punjab.
-Ranjit Singh maintained a policy of wary friendship with the British, ceding some territory south of the Sutlej River, while at the same time building up his military forces both to deter aggression by the British and to wage war against the Afghans.
-He hired American and European mercenary soldiers to train his army, and also incorporated contingents of Hindus and Muslims into his army.
+Ranjit Singh maintained a policy of wary friendship with the British, ceding some territory south of the Sutlej, while at the same time building up his military forces both to deter aggression by the British and to wage war against the Afghans.
+He hired American and European mercenary soldiers to train his army, and also incorporated contingents of Hindus and Muslims into his forces.